- Overview

 You may want to watch the post lecture videos here.

-These components are used to construct logic gates, which then form more complex units and ultimately entire computer systems.
+Smaller logic gates can be assembled to form more complex units and ultimately entire computer systems.
+We can be confident that the computer system will work predictably by ensuring that each sub-component obey the static discipline.
 This layered approach not only simplifies the design and development of digital devices but also ensures that even small components adhere to necessary standards to function correctly within the larger system.

 In the next chapter, we will learn about the MOSFET (transistor), that is one of the smallest component (building block) that makes up a digital device, and how we can use them to form a proper combinational logic elements we call gates.
 These gates can be used to form an even larger combinational circuits such as the adder, shifter, etc, and an even larger one such as the Arithmetic Logic Unit (you will build them in Lab 2 and 3).